 Caledonian Sleeper First Class Review: Is the Club Room Worth It?

 A Club Room on the Caledonian Sleeper is not a cheap way of travelling between London and Scotland.
 I justified it in that it offset the cost of a night’s accommodation in Glasgow.

 But is the Club Room worth it compared with a Classic Room?
 Well, it depends.

 Other than the presence of a toilet cum shower, these two rooms are identical.
 And equally cramped.

 The other perks of Club Room travel – namely breakfast, lounge access and priority Club Car access – don’t make an enormous difference to the travel experience.
 Particularly in this period of scaled back catering, you will be as well off buying your own breakfast.

 For a more upscale experience, you could opt for the Caledonian Double which will give you a little more space than the Club Room.
-But the hefty price tag attached to this room place it out of the reach of many solo travellers.
-Even as a flashpacker, I would struggle to justify close on £400 for a train journey.
-Affordable luxury travel this is not.
+But the hefty price tag attached to this room places it out of the reach of many solo travellers.

 Setting to one side the pros and cons of a Club Room, everyone should travel from London to Scotland on the Caledonian Sleeper at least once in their life.
 The experience of chugging out of the grey suburbs of London at night to be greeted by the dramatic landscape of the Scottish Highlands in the morning is unforgettable.